Caprices 16

 Fünf Begehungen des komponierten Spielfeldes

-Composing opens up a new playing field with every score.
-The characters - their positions, listening perspectives, lines of sight and movement sequences - are constantly being rearranged and rearranged.
-But it is not only those who make music sound that are entangled in and by the musical text.
-Those who listen to it also have different approaches to the performance.
-In five essays, composer Jan Kopp explores the question of which constellations between listening and playing are created when scores are written and what consequences composing has in aesthetic practice.
-Among other things, he discusses how meaningful commentaries on works are, what the options for action of "responsible listeners" could be, how listening can be made audible and how whistles, zinc tubers and balloons as musical instruments change a body of sound.
+Every time a composer writes a score, they open up a new playing field.
+The characters—their positions, listening perspectives, lines of sight, and movements—are constantly rearranged in new and different ways.
+But it is not only those who bring the music to life who are entangled in and through the musical text.
+Those who listen to it also have a wide variety of ways of engaging with the performance.
+In five essays, composer Jan Kopp explores the question of what constellations between listening and playing are established through the writing of scores, and what consequences composing has for aesthetic practice.
+Among other things, the discussion addresses the usefulness of program notes, the possible courses of action for “informed listeners,” how to make listening audible, and how whistles, tin buckets, and balloons, when used as musical instruments, alter the sound of an ensemble.

 contents